Darkness, Sweat, and Tears: Why We Love Soulslike Games So Much

 From Demon's Souls to Elden Ring – the history of a genre that proved players still crave a real challenge and satisfaction.

 Do you remember the moment you first stood before the fog gate in Dark Souls?
-Your heart was pounding, your palms were sweating on the controller, and only one thought echoed in your mind: “I’m going to die again.”
-And you know what?
-It was beautiful.
-This wasn't just fear of the Game Over screen.
-It was an adrenaline rush rarely found in other titles.
+Your heart was pounding, your palms were sweating, and only one thought echoed in your mind: “I’m definitely going to die.”
+It wasn’t just fear of the Game Over screen; it was pure adrenaline.
+Games from FromSoftware have defined this specific kind of masochistic pleasure for years, forever changing the landscape of the modern gaming industry.

 True victory does not taste as sweet if it is not preceded by a series of painful defeats.